 Figure 5 and 6 give snapshots of the data we use, for quantities and prices.
 Figure 5 shows the long-term per capita consumption of snuff, cut-tobacco, cigars, and cigarettes in selected years from 1871 to 1911.
 Snuff, shown in the top row of maps, was rather more diffused in 1871 with a clear predominance in the North-East.
 Per head consumption of cut tobacco is much more variable than that of snuff and of cigars and cigarettes combined.
 In some provinces (Rovigo, Ferrara, and Livorno among them) consumption of snuff was very high.
 Cigars and cigarettes become more diffuse as time goes by, the latter starting from a very low level, with snuff and cut-tobacco declining slowly.
 Cigars are more prevalent in the provinces containing large cities, consistent with the anecdotal view of cigar smoking as mainly an urban phenomenon.
 Figure 6 reports the real price (in 1911 lire) of the four product groups we consider.
-The prices of the four products, which were set by government decree, change of course at the same time.22 In Table 3 the first column for each product, labelled "Whole period" shows the estimation of equation (4) by running four separate regressions, for snuff, cut tobacco, cigars and cigarettes.23
+The prices of the four products, which were set by government decree, all change of course at the same time.25 Table 3 shows the estimates of equation (4)